danieltjw/novel-lyrics-synthesis/README.md

 These lyrical patterns were left intact:
 - Contractions: { 'bout }, { 'cause }.
 These reduces the syllables of words and have an impact musically.

+Once the corpus was compiled and standardised, it had to be broken down into snippets compatible with the RNNs network sequence length.
+Instead of simply concatenating all the lyrics, attention was paid to ensure the lyrics from adjacent songs will not bleed into each other.
+This is achieved be vectorising the data song-wise.

 ## Benchmark

 The benchmark model selected was based on the well known [char-rnn](https://github.com/karpathy/char-rnn) project.
 It has been widely used and would be a good baseline comparison, with a caveat being that only the default hyper-parameters were used and not the implementation.